 Allen Sports Deluxe

-Best for Regular Use
+Best Bike Trailer for Kids for Regular Use

 MSRP $120 (Amazon)

-This burly trailer comfortably seats two kids and has a 100 lb. maximum payload, including both kids and storage.
+This burly trailer comfortably seats two kids and has a 100 lb maximum payload, including both kids and storage.
 The construction is made from steel which makes it extremely strong but adds some weight to the trailer as well.

 It rolls on metal 16″ wheels and air-filled tires.
 They are sufficiently wide to offer a comfy ride on paved streets and bike paths and feature grooves that improve their grip.